 The Federal-Aid Highway Act of 1962 authorizes MPOs to plan, prioritize, and program government funding for transportation projects in metropolitan areas.
 MPOs are responsible for the continuous, cooperative, and comprehensive (3C) transportation planning process in their respective areas (Federal-Aid Highway Act, 1962).
-MPOs accomplish this through a data and performance-driven process using various tools to forecast population trends, employment growth, and projected land use and to identify major transportation needs and opportunities for investment.
-Long- and short-range transportation improvement priorities and investments are determined and documented in transportation plans (U.S. Department of Transportation, n.d.).
+MPOs accomplish this through a data and performance-driven process using various tools to forecast population and employment growth trends, project future land uses, and identify major transportation needs and opportunities for investment.
+Long- and short-range transportation improvement priorities and investments are determined and documented in transportation plans (USDOT, n.d.).
 Example MPO activities include planning roadway and sidewalk projects, setting regional safety goals using crash data, planning studies for traffic signal improvement, and teaching transportation principles to facilitate public engagement.
 KTMPO does not construct projects as that is the responsibility of project sponsors (cities, counties, and transportation agencies).